 Yes.
 As many as you want.
 You can also create exercise variants within a workout by adding a description.
 Such as Shoulder press - Sitting.
 Each account has a prebuilt list of strength training exercises to get you started.

 Both.
-You can use it to generate your own workouts on the Personal plan (and also send workouts to 5 other people).
-Or upgrade to the Trainer plan and send workouts to 50 clients.
+You can use it to generate your own workouts on the Personal plan (and also send workouts to 5 friends).
+Or upgrade to the Trainer plan and send workouts to 50 other people.
 If your trainer uses My Training Logs they will send you an invitation to join their account where you can view your workouts for free.

 Yes, that is how we use it.
 Sometimes the old ways are still the best.
 If that bothers you My Training Logs might not be for you.
 There are plenty of app based trackers around.
 Go use one of those.
 Having said that, released workouts are responsive (meaning they adjust to fit your phone).
 If you want to be able to fill in your training logs though you will need to print them.